Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/index.md

 <img src="/assets/img/himanshu_avatar.png" width="170">

 <p>
 My research lies at the intersection of cosmology and astrophysics.
 In cosmology, I work on constraining cosmological models using observational data and statistical inference methods.
-In astrophysics, I am also interested in compact objects, including black holes, quasinormal modes (QNMs), and related phenomena.
+In astrophysics, I am also interested in compact objects, including black holes, quasinormal modes, and related phenomena.
 Beyond research, I enjoy sports, especially cricket, volleyball, running, and swimming.
 </p>

 <p>